 - developing a set of criteria for SMEs interested in implementation of WBL;

 - developing a guidebook for development of competences of mentors in SMEs;

-- developing a training program for mentors;
+- developing a training programme for mentors; Part I and II

 - implementation of training for mentors (implementation of pilot project);